supremainc/g-sdk/docs/_apis/action.md

 [type](#ScheduleTriggerType) :

-scheduleID :<BR>
+scheduleID
-The ID of the schedule which will fire the trigger.
+: The ID of the schedule which will fire the trigger.

 ```protobuf
 enum ScheduleTriggerType {